S-Diemel/2AMC15-DIC-assignment-2/README.md

     python demonstration_trained_dqn.py models/dqn.pth
     ```
     - First argument: Path to the trained DQN model checkpoint (`.pth` file).
-    - Evaluates the agent for 100 episodes and prints success statistics.
+    - Demonstrates the agent for 100 episodes and prints success statistics.
     - Note: Renders the GUI for the first 3 runs.

   - **PPO:**